Palets Bretons – French Salted Butter Biscuits from Brittany

 More Buttery French Teacakes & Biscuits

-If you love buttery French teacakes and biscuits like these Palets Bretons, you need to try similar buttery recipes (again, not too sweet) in the first chapter of my second book, Teatime in Paris!
+Love buttery French teacakes and biscuits like these Palets Bretons?
+Enjoy similar, quick and easy recipes (and not too sweet) all in the first chapter of my second book, Teatime in Paris!

 Never Miss a Recipe or Article!